pingpongdash/lockpickers-nightmare/README.md

 Experimental implementation of a multi-layer encrypted RAID trap system.
 For educational or chaotic purposes only.

-This repository is currently under private development.
+This repository is currently under private development.<br/>
-What it contains might not be illegal, but it certainly isn't friendly.
+What it contains might not be illegal,<br/>
+but it certainly isn't friendly.<br/>

 🛠️ Proceed with caution.
-Release imminent.
+Release imminent.<br/>
-⚠️ Use at your own risk.
+⚠️ Use at your own risk.<br/>